Begin a running program

-We talked in an earlier post about the mental preparation we go through as we begin a running program as we prepare for our marathon, hence the crazy.
-And we did a deep introspection to determine our physical fitness level.
+We talked, in a previous post, about the mental preparation you go through as you begin a running program and as you prepare for a marathon.
+So, you’ve already done a deep introspection to determine your physical fitness level.

-Can you play a game of basketball or soccer consistently for 30 minutes?
+- Play a game of basketball for 30 minutes?

 This will give you a couple of ideas to gauge your physical fitness level.

 If you can complete any of these without a problem, you are in pretty good shape and you’re good to go.
 You may not need a running program.
 You may already be in a position where a multi-run week won’t completely shock your system.
 Which is great.
 We’ll chat more about how to get started in the training program in upcoming posts.